mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I couldn't even figure out a purpose for the lip.
 It would make sense if it curved up because that would protect items on the shelf from slipping off, but why bend down?
 It didn't look like it provided any structural support to the shelf either.

-I scoured reviews of this shelf to see if anyone else was talking about this bizarre design choice.
-When other reviewers mentioned it, they didn't seem to mind that much.
-The comments had the tone of, "Oh, yeah, it extends past 2U a bit."
+I scoured reviews to see if anyone else was talking about this shelf's bizarre design choice.
+When other reviewers mentioned it, they didn't seem to mind.
+The comments had the tone of, "Oh, yeah, it extends past 2U a bit.
+Whatevs."
 I'm baffled that anyone would accept that.

 {{<img src="3u-shelf.webp" has-border="true" caption="Reviewer acknowledgeds that StarTech's 2U rack shelf takes up 3U of space, still rates it 4 out of 5.">}}